GT-Vision-Lab/VQA_LSTM_CNN/readme.md

 ### Reference

-If you use this code as part of any published research, please acknowledge the following paper
+If you use this code as part of any published research, please acknowledge the following repo
 ```
 @misc{Lu2015
 author = {Jiasen Lu, Xiao Lin, Dhruv Batra and Devi Parikh},